Kiiroi88/vagrant-rke2-cluster/README.md

 # vagrant-rke2-cluster
-Configuration and scripts for deploying rke2 in vagrant
+Configuration and scripts for deploying rke2 in vagrant libvirt

 ## Instruction
 `vagrant up` will deploy the following